-The first 7 days after the injury are critical, and some patients only show symptoms 48 hours after the injury.
+The first 7 days after a head injury are critical, and some patients only show symptoms 48 hours after the injury.
 Get help as soon as possible.
-Common concussions symptoms include:

 Inability to Concentrate

 What is a

 In the past it was believed that the symptoms were transient, but we now know that this is not always the case.
-Patients can suffer from long-term fatigue, light sensitivity, sound sensitivity, brain fog, headaches, and problems with concentration, memory, balance and coordination.
+Patients can suffer from long-term fatigue, light and sound sensitivity, brain fog, headaches, and problems with concentration, memory, balance and coordination.

 How We Help Concussion Patients